Louise Golbey: Career

-She has released several EP's and singles independently (see discography) and her first album, Novel (2015) was mixed and mastered by Drew 'Beats' Horley and included special guests Omar and Morris Pleasure and featured one track produced by Grammy Awards winning producer Aamir Yaqub Rihanna 's Unapolgetic album.
+She has released several EPs and singles independently (see discography) and her first album, Novel (2015) was mixed and mastered by Drew 'Beats' Horley and included special guests Omar and Morris Pleasure and featured one track produced by Grammy Award winning producer Aamir Yaqub.

-Louise is the singer on the global advert for the Mercedes EQS - first Electric car which was played around the world on multiple channels and in cinemas across the world.
+Golbey is the singer on the global advert for the Mercedes EQS - first Electric car which was played around the world on multiple channels and in cinemas.

-Louise's long awaited second album 'Renaissance' was released on March 25th 2022.
-It features the title track (which she released as a single in 2021) which contains a sample of Aswad 's Warrior Charge.
-The album also features a track with Guinness World Records winning Canadian rapper D.O. (rapper) as well as other collaborations with top producers and songwriters.
-Beyonce announced she was releasing her album Renaissance a few months later.
+Golbey's second album, Renaissance, was released on March 25, 2022.
+It featured the title track (which she released as a single in 2021) which contains a sample of Aswad 's "Warrior Charge".
+The album also featured a track with Guinness World Records winning Canadian rapper D.O., as well as other collaborations with top producers and songwriters.

 Gigs and tours

 She has played at London venues such as Ronnie Scotts, the London Hippodrome, and The Jazz Café.
 She has performed in France (Musique Cordiale Festival, Provence) and Germany (Cascadas Bar in Hamburg), at the Glastonbury Festival via BBC Introducing, the Isle of Wight Festival, and the London Jazz Festival.
 She was the opening act for George Benson at Kenwood House Picnic Concert and supported the Stylistics on their UK tour.